 The Layouts panel in the Gantry-based template administration interface provides several options for configuring the layout of the template.
-Each modular section of the template design offers six module positions by default
+Each widgetized section of the template design offers six widget positions by default.

-To find out about Layouts and Module Widths, check out this quick screencast.
-It covers some of the basic concepts involved in understanding and configuring layout with a combination of module configuration and Gantry layout control.
+To find out about layouts and widget widths, check out this quick screencast.
+It covers some of the basic concepts involved in understanding and configuring layouts with a combination of widget configuration and Gantry layout control.

-Each of the major module rows/sections is represented with a slider to allow for dynamic control over how modules are laid out -- based on how many module positions are in use or published.
-By default, the layout will be an equal size for the published modules.
+Each of the major widget positions is represented with a slider to allow for dynamic control widget layout.
+This is based on how many widgets are placed in that position.
+By default, placed widgets will be displayed at equal sizes.

-Number links from one to six sit on top of the slider which represent the number of positions you want to configure for.
-For example, if you are setting up the layout for a page which has four positions in use, you will want to first select the #4 link at the top of the slider for that position.
+At the top of the slider are numbered links from 1 to 6 which represent the number of placed widgets you want to configure for.
+For example, if you are setting up the layout for a position which has four widgets in use (split using three Gantry Divider widgets), you will want to first select the #4 link at the top of the slider for that position.

-If you had modules in 4 different module positions: utility-a, utility-b, utility-c, and utility-d, that would mean your active positions would be 4.
-The layout widget will always show you the current number of active positions in bold.
-Below that number, you see a block representation of the current layout.
+If you had four widgets in one position separated with the Gantry Divider widget, your active positions would be 4.
+The layout slider will always show you the current number of placed widgets in that position.
+Below that number, a block representation of the current layout is displayed.

 We use a system based on Twitter's Bootstrap.
-The layouts are based 12, and by default, the 12 column
+Layouts are base 12, and by default, the 12 column

-Based on the 12-column layout with 4 modules of equal width published, the front-end will look like this:
+Based on the 12-column layout with four widgets of equal width published, the front-end will look like this:

-When you slide the slider bar below to select different widths for these 4 positions, a tooltip on the side will also show you the numeric value of the configuration.
+When you slide the slider bar below to select different widths for these 4 widget columns, a tooltip on the side will also show you the numeric value of the configuration.

-In this case, you can see we have dragged the slider to the left and have chosen the layout
+In this case, we have positioned the slider to the left and selected the layout

 2 grids, utility-b is assigned